HiRoFa/quickjs_es_runtime/README.md

 # status

-you can eval code,
+you can eval code, modules

-there are utils to
+there are utils for
 * edit objects
 * call and create functions
 * convert primitives
 * a lot more

-Promises resolve async
+* ClassBuilder (reflection)
+* create Promises and add reactions to promises

 # next steps

 * Modules
-* ClassBuilder (reflection)
-* getting promise result sync
 * invoking callbacks from EsValueFacade
+* get promise result blocking
 * a lot more

 basicly getting it to the state where es_runtime is in